Highpoint2000/webserver-scanner/README.md

 ## Known bugs:
 - Currently, no status updates on the status of the scanner can be retrieved from the receiver.
 The reload of the website starts with Auto Scan off.
-- There are problems when using upstream proxy servers and NON-TEF receivers

 ## History: